-Let’s get the most important news out of the way: “Money Heist” season 5 is definitely happening.
-Netflix has announced the hit series, also known as La Casa de Papel will be returning to the platform, with the Money Heist season 5 release date confirmed for September 3.
-But that’s not all, the fifth and final season will be split into two parts.
-Here’s everything we know so far on the Money Heist cast, plot and Season 5 so far.
+Let’s get the most important news out of the way: “Money Heist” season 5 happened.
+Netflix announced the hit series, also known as La Casa de Papel would be returning to the platform, with the Money Heist season 5 release date, September 3.

 When is the Money Heist Season 5 Release Date?